Jonnits/MovieMinded-client/README.md

 ## About This Application

 myFlix-client is the client-side of a web application that provides users with information about top movies, directors and genres.
-Users can create an account, update their personal information, and create a custom list of their favorite movies.
+Users can create and delete accounts, update their personal information, and create a custom list of their favorite movies.

 ## Features